-Must not be the following:

-Sophomore

-Freshman

-5 dit: 1 or 2
+EDPE 496B - Practicum: Coaching

-Practical experience in the area of athletic coaching at a site approved by the instructo r of
+Practical experience in the area of athletic coaching at a site approved by the instructor of record.

-record.

-Restrictions:

-Must not be the following:

-Sophomore

-Freshman

-EDPE 496C - Practicum: Health and Fitness credits: 3
+EDPE 496C - Practicum: Health and Fitness

-Practical experience with in a health/fitness related environment (clubs, clinics, Health l

-Department, etc.) at a site approved by the instructor of record.
+Practical experience with in a health/fitness related environment (clubs, clinics, Health Department, etc.) at a site approved by the instructor of record.

-Restrictions:

-Must not be the following:

-Sophomore

-Freshman

-EDPE 496D - Sport Management Internship I credits: 3
+EDPE 496D - Sport Management Internship I

-Practical experience in the area of sport management organization at a site approved l oy the

-instructor of record.
+Practical experience in the area of sport management organization at a site approved by the instructor of record.

-Restrictions:

-Must not be the following:

-Freshman

-Pre-requisite(s): EDPE 190

-EDPE 496E - Sport Management Internship II credits: 3
+EDPE 496E - Sport Management Internship II

-Practical experience in the area of sport management at a site approved by the instruc tor of
+Practical experience in the area of sport management at a site approved by the instructor of record.

-record.

-Restrictions:

-Must not be the following:

-Freshman

-Pre-requisite(s): EDPE 190 and EDPE 496D
+May not be the following: Freshman Pre-requisites: EDPE 190 and EDPE 496D

-EDPE 497A - In School Experience I- Health and Fit credit: 1
+EDPE 497A - In School Experience I- Health and Fitness

-This course is designed to give students practical application of their theory-based clas ses.

-Students are expected to gain in-depth or new expertise by concentrating a portion of their

-time in a specific content related area.
+This course is designed to give students practical application of their theory-based classes.
+Students are expected to gain in-depth or new expertise by concentrating a portion of their time in a specific content related area.
 Must be taken concurrently with EDPE 311

-Co-requisites: EDPE 311
+Co-requisites: EDPE 311 Pre-requisites: EDPE 190

-Pre-requisite(s): EDPE 190

-EDPE 497B - In School Experience II- Health and Fit credit: 1
+EDPE 497B - In School Experience II- Health and Fitness

-This course is designed to give students practical application of their theory-based clas ses.

-Students are expected to gain in-depth or new expertise by concentrating a portion of their

-time in a specific content related area.
+This course is designed to give students practical application of their theory-based classes.
+Students are expected to gain in-depth or new expertise by concentrating a portion of their time in a specific content related area.
 Must be taken concurrently with EDPE 413

-Co-requisites: EDPE 413
+Co-requisites: EDPE 413 Pre-requisites: EDPE 190

-Pre-requisite(s): EDPE 190

-EDPE 497C - In School Experience III- Health and Fit credit: 1
+EDPE 497C - In School Experience III- Health and Fitness